nhsconnect/ITK3-Messaging-Distribution/pages/explore/explore_interactions.md

 **Note 2:** Messages are structured in eXtensible Markup Language (XML) only.

-The ITK3 Messaging Distribution is based on the [HL7 FHIR STU3 Messaging Implementation] Messaging Implementation and supports multiple interactions.
+The ITK3 Messaging Distribution is based on the [HL7 FHIR STU3 Messaging Implementation](http://hl7.org/fhir/messaging.html) and and supports multiple interactions.

 ----------